google/kotlin-fhir/README.md

 notation instead of scientific notation (e.g. 1000000000000000000 instead of 1E18).
 The serialization process normalizes these variations, resulting in potentially different JSON output.
 However, in all of these cases, semantic equivalence is maintained.

+## Acknowledgements

+Thanks to [Yigit Boyar](https://github.com/yigit) for helping bootstrap this project and generously sharing his expertise in Kotlin Multiplatform and Gradle.